songiang95/FakeNotification/README.md

 Where contains setting parameters of user

-- Note
+#### Note:

-- lockTimeOut is starting when the app is closed. - if set lockTimeOut = LOCK_AFTER_SCREEN_OFF then an unlocked state back to locked state when the screen off
+- LockTimeOut is starting when the app is closed.
+- If set lockTimeOut = LOCK_AFTER_SCREEN_OFF then an unlocked state back to locked state when the screen off

 ### Public methods